lee131313personal/Paper-Abstraction-NLP/README.md

 \`\`\`

+# More detail about the project scrip and functionalities.

-# Pre-processing
+## Pre-processing
 The pre-processing process include downloading the paper in pdf format.

-# After running, the script doing the following things:
+## After running, the script doing the following things:
 1. Read the pdf file and fetch the "Abstract" part of the paper
 2. Handling the content, removing stop words, stemming or lemmatizing words, and handling any special characters or formatting issues.
 3. Vectorisation the text.
 This involves the vectorisation process using TF-IDF and word2Vector.